nus-cs2103/website-base/programming/files-csv/e-calculateGst.md

 </span>
 </include>

 Write a program to calculate GST for each item at 7% and give the value as an additional column.
-The ouput should be in a new file.
+The output should be in a new file.

 <include src="inputOutput.md" var-align="middle" boilerplate>
 <span id="input">